 A true triple threat, Gregory Hines ultimately became one of tap’s most recognized performers and preservers of the art.
 He appeared in major motion pictures, on television and on Broadway, and for more than half a century, he carried on the tap lineage, eventually sharing it with a new generation of tap dancers.
 And in October 2009, Dance Affiliates launched a 10-week national tour of Thank You Gregory, A Tribute to the Legends of Tap to honor the man who bridged the generations and transformed rhythm tap into a respected dance style.

 Born on February 14, 1946, in New York’s Washington Heights neighborhood, Hines began his formal tap training at age 3 with Henry LeTang.
 Two years later, he and 8-year-old Maurice were performing professionally as “The Hines Kids.”
-They toured the world, dancing in nightclubs, theaters and on TV shows, including three dozen appearances on “The Tonight Show.”
-In 1954, the brothers made their Broadway debut in The Girl in Pink Tights and in 1964, their father, Maurice Hines Sr., joined the touring act (renamed “Hines, Hines & Dad”) as a drummer.
+They toured the world, dancing in nightclubs, theaters, and on TV shows, including three dozen appearances on “The Tonight Show.”
+In 1954, the brothers made their Broadway debut in The Girl in Pink Tights, and in 1963, their father, Maurice Hines Sr., joined the touring act (renamed “Hines, Hines & Dad”) as a drummer.

 Five years later, Hines returned to his passion.
 He moved back to New York and soon landed a role alongside Maurice in the musical revue Eubie!
 (1978), which was being choreographed by LeTang.
 This performance earned the natural rhythm-maker his first Tony nomination, which was followed by two more for his work in Comin’ Uptown (1979) and Sophisticated Ladies (1981).
 Ten years later, Hines finally took home a Tony Award for his lead role in Jelly’s Last Jam (1992).